muiriswoulfe/NuGet-Transitive-Dependency-Finder/README.md

 > **Please note that the NuGet Transitive Dependency Finder project is now
 > archived and no longer actively maintained.** While you can still use the
-> existing code and releases, there will is no intention to provide further
+> existing code and releases, there is no intention to provide further updates
-> updates or support.
+> or support.

 ![Build Status][buildbadge]
 [![SonarCloud Quality Gate Status][sonarcloudbadge]][sonarcloud]